openconfig/featureprofiles/feature/bgp/gracefulrestart/ate_tests/bgp_graceful_restart_test/README.md

 ## Procedure
  *   Configure EBGP peering between ATE:Port1 and DUT:Port1
  *   Configure IBGP peering between ATE:Port2 and DUT:Port2
- *   Ensure that the EBGP and IBGP peering are setup for IPv4-Unicast and IPv6-unicast AFI-SAFIs
+ *   Ensure that the EBGP and IBGP peering are setup for IPv4-Unicast and IPv6-unicast AFI-SAFIs.
+Total 2xpeer-groups (1 per protocol) with 1 BGP session each.
  *   Enable `Graceful-Restart` capability at the `Peer-Group` level.
  *   Ensure that the `restart-time` and the `stale-routes-time` are configured at the `Global` level
  *   Configure allow route-policy under BGP peer-group address-family